BridgesLab/PredictorsDietInducedObesity/scripts/README.md

 Data Analysis Code
 ===================

-These analyses were all run using R within its IDE RSTudio.
+These analyses were all run using R within its IDE RStudio.
 These can be obtained from the following locations:

 * **R**: http://cran.us.r-project.org/
 * **RStudio**: https://www.rstudio.com/ide/download/